Dolby Theatre: History

-The Academy Awards were first hosted at the new theater for its 74th edition in 2002, marking the first time it was held in Hollywood since the 32nd ceremony at the Pantages Theatre in 1960.
-It has been the venue for all Academy Awards ceremonies held since, with the only exception being the 93rd Academy Awards in 2021—which were downsized and moved to Union Station due to the COVID-19 pandemic in California.
+The Academy Awards were first hosted at the theater for its 74th ceremony, in 2002, marking the first time it was held in Hollywood since the 32nd ceremony at the Pantages Theatre in 1960.
+The complex was acquired, in February 2004, by CIM Group, and remained the venue for all Academy Awards ceremonies held for over two decades, with the exception of the 93rd Academy Awards in 2021, which were downsized and moved to Union Station due to the COVID-19 pandemic in California.
+In 2026, it was announced that the ceremony would move to the Peacock Theater starting in 2029.